lbphan2/Portfolio/README.md

 Engineering Portfolio

-Overview
+Overview:

   This is a simple personal engineering portfolio for showcasing mechanical and aerospace engineering projects, relevant coursework, and technical skills.
 The portfolio is designed to be hosted as a personal website.

-Features
+Features:

-Clean and professional layout
+- Clean and professional layout

-Sections for projects, coursework, technical skills, and resume
+- Sections for projects, coursework, technical skills, and resume

-Responsive design for better viewing on different screen sizes
+- Responsive design for better viewing on different screen sizes

-Contact
+Contact:

 For inquiries, please reach out via email: lbphan2@illinois.edu